 A few examples of companies that are offering add-on services to your EHR provider include Augmedix and Healthfinch.
 Augmedix is a company that allows you to comply with documentation requirements while solving the pain point of having to spend more time on your computer than with your patient.
 Healthfinch reduces the burden of refilling medications, a routine and repeatable task that takes up far too much of physicians’ time.
 These two options (and many others) won’t be available to you if you use an EHR that doesn’t allow other companies to build on top of their system or an EHR that is determined to only sell you their own in-house products.

 If your EHR vendor is more focused on selling than providing great customer support, expect many challenges when trying to get support, request new services, or get out of a contract.
-Certain EHR vendors focus their efforts on sales and marketing because they understand how difficult and painful it is to actually switch EHR vendors.
+Certain EHR vendors focus their efforts on sales and marketing because they understand how difficult and painful it is actually switching EHRs.
 They understand that even with subpar customer support, many customers won’t make the switch.
 So, they focus their time and effort on capturing your business and you wind up frustrated and dealing with terrible customer support.

 Next time you’re in need of customer support, record the time it takes to get someone on the phone.
 Then, call their sales line.
 If you’re able to connect to a sales representative with no wait, yet their customer service response time is unbearable, think twice about using this vendor.

 The healthcare sphere is rapidly changing and is shifting towards value-based care, accountable-care organizations, and population health.
 Your EHR should be looking at ways to increase patient engagement, allow greater access to patient data, and facilitate integration with home monitoring devices.
 Creating patient portal availability, alone, is not sufficient.